mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 ResponseOnEvent
 ---------------
-ResponseOnEvent service allows the client to request from the server to start ot stop transmission of responses on a specified event.
+ResponseOnEvent service allows the client to request from the server to start or stop transmission of responses on a specified event.

 LinkControl
 -----------
-LinkControl service allows the client to control the communication between the client and the server(s) in order to gain bus bandwidth for diagnostic purposes (e.g. programming).
+LinkControl service allows the client to control the communication between the client and the server(s) to gain bus bandwidth for diagnostic purposes (e.g. programming).